RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Export-quote-report.md

 ## Cost types available at project and language level

+> [!NOTE]
-> Note: Both language costs and project costs have identical request/response bodies, but for `languageCosts`, the `targetLanguage` field is required.
+> Both language costs and project costs have identical request/response bodies, but for `languageCosts`, the `targetLanguage` field is required.

 The examples below use the following translation costs: